ankitpokhrel/jira-cli/README.md

 - [x] Issue creation.
 - [x] Ability to view issue details.
 - [x] Possibility to change issue status.
+- [ ] Possibility to assign issue to a user.
+- [ ] Comments management.
 - [ ] Historical data can be cached locally for faster execution.

 ## Development